harmonize-tools/land4health/README.md

 #> Registered S3 method overwritten by 'geojsonsf':
 #>   method        from
 #>   print.geojson geojson
 #> Number of features: Calculating ...Number of features: 1
+#> Number of features: Calculating ...Number of features: 1
 result
 #> Simple feature collection with 6 features and 2 fields